pavelhoral/wrensec-docs/Java-Style-Guide.md

 > **Note:** The primary goal for line wrapping is to have clear code, _not necessarily_ code that fits in the smallest number of lines.

 #### 4.5.2 Indent continuation lines at least +4 spaces
-When line-wrapping, each line after the first (each _continuation line_) is indented at least +4 from the original line.
+When line-wrapping, each line after the first (each _continuation line_) must be indented at least +4 from the original line.

 When there are multiple continuation lines, indentation may be varied beyond +4 as desired.
-In general, two continuation lines use the same indentation level if and only if they begin with syntactically parallel elements.
+In general, two continuation lines may use the _same_ indentation level _if and only if_ they begin with syntactically parallel elements.

-Section 4.6.3 on [Horizontal alignment](#463-horizontal-alignment-never-required) addresses the discouraged practice of using a variable number of spaces to align certain tokens with previous lines.
+Section 4.6.3 on [Horizontal alignment](#463-horizontal-alignment-never-required) addresses the discouraged (but acceptable) practice of using a variable number of spaces to align certain tokens with previous lines.

+> **Deviation Note:** This section of the style guide has additional clarifications not present in Google's Java Style Guide.

 ### 4.6 Whitespace
 #### 4.6.1 Vertical Whitespace
-A single blank line appears:
+A single blank line must appear:

 1. _Between_ consecutive members or initializers of a class: fields, constructors, methods, nested classes, static initializers, and instance initializers.
     *   **Exception:** A blank line between two consecutive fields (having no other code between them) is optional.
 Such blank lines are used as needed to create _logical groupings_ of fields.